jmrplens/A-Lab/README.md

 <a id="tube-parameters"></a>
 ### Tube parameters

-Enter in this panel the geometric parameters of the tube: Shape, distance between microphones and distance to the sample.
-Remember, measure all dimensions correctly.
+Enter in this panel the geometric parameters of the tube: shape, distance between microphones and distance to the sample.
+Make sure all distances are measured correctly.
+Also do not forget to indicate the shape of the tube.

 <p align="center">
 <img src="http://jmrplens.com/GitHub_ALab/ImpedanceTubeParametersc.png" width="49%"></img>